RealDeop/NPST/README.md

 Script Representation: The script is represented as text within "script.txt".
 Each line in this script is processed individually.

-Numerical Replacement: The script is scanned for the numeral '1', and each occurrence is replaced with an incremented number starting from 1.
+Numerical Replacement: The script is scanned for the command '/int (any number)', and each occurrence is replaced with an incremented number starting from 1.

-Repetition Feature: Lines in the script can be repeated a certain number of times.
+Single Line Repetition Feature: every line in the script can be repeated a certain number of times.
 This is achieved by using the # symbol followed by a number indicating how many times the preceding line should be repeated.

+Muilt Line Repetition Feature: Lines in the script can be repeated a certain number of times.
+This is achieved by using the /repeat -s to state the cloing lines followed by in the end of the reptiton lines /repeat followed by a number indicating how many times the preceding lines should be repeated.

  Processing Logic:
  The code reads the script from "script.txt".
- It processes the script line by line, replacing '1' with an incremented number and handling repetition as specified by the # symbol.
+ It processes the script line by line, replacing '/int (any number)' with an incremented starting from 1 and handling repetition as specified by the # symbol. and/or /repeat
  The modified script is saved to a file named "result.txt".

  User Interaction:
         The code provides a simple interaction where the user can request help by typing !help.
         When help is requested, instructions on how to use the script processing tool are displayed.

-Hasum Function:
-        The hasum function processes the script to handle the repetition feature specified by #.
-        It repeats the lines preceding # as many times as indicated by the number following #.

 Commands: